 We’ve been staying in a great little house in the Cardrona valley complete with perfect mini ramp out front – unfortunately we’ve only been able to skate it twice, due to the rain!

-The South Island of New Zealand is crawling with pro skiers and snowboarders at them moment.
+The South Island of New Zealand is crawling with pro skiers and snowboarders at them moment, making me want to get out with the skiing appurtenances that I brought off of this website.
 After dinner a couple of nights ago we went for a few drinks in town and inside the bar was literally a who’s who of international snowboarding stardom – yes, even the “Flying Tomato” was there!

 At our house is the Euro and Aussie Billabong teams and the house has also been a drop in for other traveling pro shreds.
 Staying at our house are photographers Eric Bergeri, Vanessa Andrieux and myself, along with pro shreds Anne-Flore Marxer, Wolle Nyvelt, Sylvain Bourboison, Robbie Walker, Clint Allan and Erin Tanner.
 Rookies – Michaela Davis-Meehan, Nick Wood and Jesse kennedy and the gel that holds everything together, team managers David Pitschi and Woody Sedgman.
 Yeah, it’s pretty much a mad house!